gravitylens/samba-ad/README.md

 If the container fails to start due to port conflicts, ensure no other Samba services are running on the host.
 The `create-network.sh` script stops them automatically, but they may have restarted after a reboot.

+The script checks that required ports on the dedicated IP are free.
+If you see an error that port `53` is in use, it is often due to `systemd-resolved` binding DNS on `127.0.0.53`.
+Because this only listens on the loopback interface it will not conflict with the container.
+You can safely ignore the warning or disable `systemd-resolved` if necessary.